portsoc/hangman-in-branches/README.md

 The arrays we previously had in our JavaScript files are now stored as varchar in the database (see `server/game.sql`).
 So we need to join the arrays before inserting/updating them in the database and split them when we retrieve them.

-Secondly, the operation of querying the database is asynchronous, our functions have also been declared with the `async` keyword.
+Secondly, the operation of querying the database is asynchronous, so our functions have also been declared with the `async` keyword.
 Sadly, this creates a problem in the `server/svr.js` script as [Expres routing](https://expressjs.com/en/starter/basic-routing.html) works differently for synchronous and asynchronous functions.
 Previously, `createGame` was a synchronous function called as the response to the `\game\` path: